zeagord/node-react-webpack-docker-starterkit/README.md

 # node-react-webpack-docker-starterkit

-A simple Nodejs and React started kit that can be used to bootstrap your new React application easily.
+A simple minimalistic Nodejs and React started kit that can be used to bootstrap your new React application easily.

 ### Features and Modules
 1. React
-2. Webpack2
+2. Webpack 2
 3. Babel
 4. Docker file
 5. pm2